 While it is important to stay informed, getting overloaded on media — especially conflicting news from many different sources — will likely provide more stress than it does clarity.

 Allow yourself to check this source for updates once or twice a day, but try to focus on other things the rest of the time as to not overload yourself.
-Helpful resources like this NPR comic can also help if you need to explain the coronavirus situation to children.
+Helpful resources like this NPR comic can also help if you need to explain the virus/pandemic situation to children.

 Help someone else